bsh75/Notes/Ideas.md

 ## Bus Charter
 Need to speak to Wayne about what he wants, try draft requirements, use confluence and Figma to get started?

+## I am a robot
+Try integrate computer vision NN algorithms to test the effectiveness of the "I am not a robot" image selections